mobidic/Captain-ACHAB/README.md

 git clone https://github.com/WGLab/phenolyzer
 ```

-Create a disease file where you can add your phenotypes (one line per phenotype).
+Create a disease file where you can add your HPO phenotypes (one line per phenotype).

 ```bash
 vim disease.txt